 Like poison ivy, you can identify poison oak by its groups of three leaves; however, the leaves of poison oak are scalloped and similar to that of oak trees (where this plant gets its common name).
 Unfortunately poison oak is variable in its leaf appearance.

-The only sure-fire identifiers for poison oak is that it has three leaves attached to individual stems, and that its leaf stems grow in an alternating fashion.
+The only sure-fire identifiers for poison oak are that it has three leaves attached to individual stems and that its leaf stems grow in an alternating fashion.
 It can grow to be more than one hundred feet long.

 Toxicodendron vernix is a dweller in wet, swampy areas in the eastern regions of the United States.
 You probably won’t find much poison sumac because it’s relatively uncommon and prefers saturated areas in standing water or muddy, swampy banks.